AdamMack2007/arista_ansible_roles/config_provisioning/README.md

 - Configures SSH ciphers to only allow AES256
 - Enables/Disables the eAPI

+The hostname will be configured using the "inventory_hostname" var.

 ## Requirements

 A file called banner.txt is required in the files directory of this role.
-The name, location and contents of the file can be changed but must be updated in the task if the former 2 changes are made.
+The name, location and contents of the file can be changed but must be updated in the task if the name or location is modified.

 ## Role Variables